-- The configuration structures for the Series and for each dataset should be defined equivalently. - Any setting referring to single datasets should also be applicable globally, affecting all datasets. - If a setting is defined globally, but also for a concrete dataset, the dataset-specific setting should override the global one. - If a setting is passed to a dataset that only makes sense globally (such as the storage engine), the setting should be ignored except for printing a warning.
-Backends should define clearly which keys are applicable to datasets and which are not.
+- The configuration structures for the Series and for each dataset should be defined equivalently. - Any setting referring to single datasets should also be applicable globally, affecting all datasets (specifying a default). - If a setting is defined globally, but also for a concrete dataset, the dataset-specific setting should override the global one. - If a setting is passed to a dataset that only makes sense globally (such as the storage engine), the setting should be ignored except for printing a warning.
+Backends should define clearly which keys are applicable to datasets and which are not. - All dataset-specific options should be passed inside the dataset object, e.g.: